How To Make Promissory Note in the Philippines (With Free Sample Templates)

 1. Should a promissory note be notarized?

 No. Notarization is not mandatory.
-However, in long lines of cases decided by the Supreme Court, the notarization of a document has a huge legal effect.
-It converts a private document to a public document, and it becomes admissible in court without further proof of its authenticity.
+However, in long lines of cases decided by the Supreme Court, the notarization of a document has a substantial legal effect.
+It converts a private document to a public record and becomes admissible in court without further proof of its authenticity.

 When a case is filed against the maker to honor the promissory note, the usual defense for non-payment is that his or her signature is forged; the maker did not understand the contents of the document he or she signed; the maker’s consent was vitiated, or was forced to sign the document.

 If the promissory note is notarized, the maker cannot, later on, allege that he did not sign the document.
-As the holder of a notarized promissory note, you do not need to prove that the maker indeed executed or signed the document.
+As a notarized promissory note holder, you do not need to prove that the maker executed or signed the document.
 It is authentic on its face.

-2. Someone obtained a loan from me and executed a promissory note promising to pay me on or before a certain date.
-However, despite my repeated request to settle the loan, the borrower failed to do so.
+2. Someone obtained a loan from me and executed a promissory note promising to pay me on or before a specific date.
+However, the borrower failed despite my repeated request to settle the loan.
 How can I enforce the promissory note?

 You can send a demand letter ordering the borrower to pay the loan.
 If the borrower fails to settle the obligation despite demand, you may file a collection case in the appropriate court.